guillaumegilles/guillaumegilles.github.io/second-brain/notes/digital-garden.7-lessons.md

 ---
 id: g3qqiwn2en54s4bpd0t4uxw
 title: 7 Lessons
-desc: "Seven Lessons for digital gardening"
+desc: Seven Lessons for digital gardening
-updated: 1711132177807
+updated: 1711525217946
 created: 1706821119819
 ---

-There are 7 lessons to cultivate a digital garden:
+There are 7 lessons to cultivate a digital garden[@bernsteinSevenLessons1998]:

 1. Hypertext disorientation most often arises from muddled writing, or from the complexity of the subject.
 Many hypertexts do not require elaborate navigational